Home

 #Arrest #Balloon #Littering #Investigation #Coconut #Grove #Marina #NBC #South #Florida

-The video posted by MMG Outboard Division, a gaggle who says they "pleasure ourselves on defending and spreading consciousness on the beautiful waters we get to name house," was shot just after 4 p.m. at Bayshore Landing Marina.
+The video posted by MMG Outboard Division, a gaggle who says they "pride ourselves on defending and spreading consciousness on the attractive waters we get to name dwelling," was shot simply after 4 p.m. at Bayshore Landing Marina.

-"As we passed them and expressed our disagreement, we had been ignored and so they continued popping away with no care on the planet," the group posted in their message.
+"As we passed them and expressed our disagreement, we had been ignored and so they continued popping away with no care on this planet," the group posted in their message.

 Miami-Dade police have made an arrest after cellphone video surfaced of individuals on a boat popping balloons into the ocean.
 NBC 6's Jamie Guirola studies